typedb/typedb-driver-examples/tube_network/README.md

 ## Import Data

-We can import this data into the TypeDB keyspace we have just created.
-The name of the keyspace is set in `settings.py`, so you can change it there if you need to.
+We can import this data into the TypeDB database we have just created.
+The name of the database is set in `settings.py`, so you can change it there if you need to.
 You don't have to implement settings in this way in your own application.
 Check TypeDB is up and running: `./typedb server status` To import, run the [`src/migration.py`](src/migration.py), either in your IDE, or from the `typedb-examples` directory as follows: